EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

 //   arr((2, 2), (2, 3), []),
 //   arr((3, 2), (3, 3), []),
 // ))
-Thus this is, strictly speaking, neither a upper half-plane complex nor a right half-plane complex, because if we would like to turn the diagram into a canonically ordered one, we would need to reflect it to the "fourth quadrant".
+Thus this is, strictly speaking, neither a upper half-plane complex nor a right half-plane complex, because if we would like to turn the diagram into a canonically ordered one, we would need to reflect it to the "third quadrant".
 This ordering matters mainly because in this case, it would be more convenient to apply @aal-2 instead of @aal[Acyclic Assembly Lemma].

 Another confusion that can easily arise from a non-canonical ordering is how to form the corresponding total complex.
 Apart from converting the diagram to a canonically ordered one by reflection, a simple method is to select any object $A$ in the grid and draw a line $l$ connecting the arrowheads of the two arrows departing from $A$.
 Then every "diagonal slice", whose direct sum is a term of the total complex, must be parallel to this line $l$.
 This is simply because each arrow must point from one diagonal slice to another.
 For example, each diagonal slice of the Hom double complex has a distinct colour in the above diagram, and hence we see